-Program Philosophy: Early Childhood students learn best when engaging in engaging in opportunities that allow them to explore a variety of developmentally appropriate activities in an inclusive setting.
-We believe in building a working partnership with parents, family and the community to provide an early childhood program that fosters a child’s development in all areas, encourages independence, and promotes values of cultural diversity and acceptance.
+Program Philosophy: Early Learning Center students learn best when engaging in opportunities that allow them to explore a variety of developmentally appropriate activities in an inclusive setting.
+We believe in building a working partnership with parents, family, and the community to provide an early childhood program that fosters a child’s development in all areas, encourages independence, and promotes values of cultural diversity and acceptance.

-EMSD# 37 Early Childhood is recognized for The Gold Circle of Quality Award of Excellence with Excelerate Illinois.
+The East Moline Early Learning Center is recognized for The Gold Circle of Quality Award of Excellence with Excelerate Illinois.

 We believe that parents are a child’s first teacher and should continue to participate

 We believe that support from siblings and extended family members will enhance the

 We believe that opportunities for learning and developing skills occur at school, at